 Step 1.
 For the dressing, whisk the tamari, rice vinegar, maple syrup, and toasted sesame oil in a medium bowl.

 Step 2.
-For Meal Prep Salad Jars - either make 2 (32-ounce) for a main, or 4 (16-ounce) mason jars for a side: Divide the dressing between the jars.
-Then add cucumber, celery, green peas, edamame, quinoa, spinach, cilantro, scallion, and toasted sesame seeds to each jar.
+For Meal Prep Salad Jars - Make 2 (32-ounce) jars for a main dish, or 4 (16-ounce) jars for a side dish.
+Divide the dressing between the jars.
+Then add cucumber, celery, green peas, edamame, quinoa, spinach, cilantro, scallions, and toasted sesame seeds to each jar.

 Step 3.
-Alternatively, transfer the cucumber, celery, green peas, edamame, quinoa, spinach, cilantro, scallion, and sesame seeds to a large bowl.
+Alternatively, transfer the cucumber, celery, green peas, edamame, quinoa, spinach, cilantro, scallions, and sesame seeds to a large bowl.
 Add the dressing and mix to combine.

 For serving: Add fresh lime juice to taste.
 Refrigerate leftover Salad with Asian Dressing in an airtight container for up to 4 days.